NuKeeperDotNet/NuKeeper/README.md

 ## Limitations

-You will need command line versions of `git` and `dotnet` installed.
+You will need command line version of `dotnet` installed.

 It currently only runs on windows due to using `cmd` to invoke command-line processes for `git` and `dotnet`.